 - You came out of my butt, and now you’re teaching me to swim?
 How can you not love a culture that comes up with this one?
 This too is from Nesradeen Hoja.
 He was swimming in a lake.
 He realized he needed to poop.
 He was far out from shore, no one else was around.
 He figured, ‘What the hell?’
 He pooped.
 A second later, he noticed the turd floating beside him.
-The time to use this saying is when your child starts telling you how to do something you already know damn well how to do.
+The time to use this saying is when your child starts telling you how to do something.

 - They came, they shat, they left.
 This refers to houseguests who don’t bother to say thank you or bring a gift or even clean up after themselves.